-The City of Hamilton is growing and the population is projected to increase to 660,000 by 2031.
-While the City has made efforts to intensify within the current Urban Boundary to meet targets for intensification, a future urban boundary expansion growth area is required to accommodate population growth.
+The City of Hamilton is growing and the population is projected to increase to 680,000 by 2031, and up to 780,000 by 2041.
+While the City has made efforts to intensify within the current Urban Boundary to meet targets for intensification, a future urban boundary expansion growth area may be required to accommodate population growth.

 Preferred location for new growth

-In reviewing opportunities for where growth could occur, the Elfrida area has been identified as the preferred location to accommodate new growth to 2031 and beyond.
+In reviewing opportunities for where growth could occur, the Elfrida area has been identified as the preferred location to accommodate future growth.

 This area was selected through the City’s comprehensive Growth Related Integrated Development Strategy (GRIDS) process.

-The Elfrida Growth Area Study is a unique opportunity to develop a complete urban community that:
+The Elfrida Growth Area Study is a unique opportunity to design a complete urban community that:

 - achieves transit supportive densities with multi-modal connections to existing urban areas